Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Hamiltonians with categorical symmetries

 and from now on we will use the usual graphical notation for describing tensors and their contractions.
-We are interested in Hamiltonians that fulfill specific symmetry relations.
-At the level of the tensors $A$, these require the existence of \emph{matrix product operators} (MPOs) satisfying so-called \emph{pulling-through} conditions:
+We are interested in Hamiltonians that satisfy specific symmetry relations.
+At the level of the tensors $A$, these require the existence of MPO \emph{symmetries} satisfying so-called \emph{pulling-through} conditions:

-where red lines depict indices along which MPO tensors get contracted to one another.
-An elementary example of such tensors $A$ are built from Clebsch-Gordan coefficients of a finite group $G$, which are invariant under the action of any of its generators.
-The symmetry MPOs are thus labeled by group variables and can be fused together via the group multiplication.
-More generally, we are interested in MPO symmetries w.r.t. operators that are not necessarily invertible and whose properties are encoded into a so-called \emph{fusion category}.
-The tensors $A$ can then be thought of as some generalized Clesch-Gordan coefficients invariant under the action of such operators.
+where red curved lines depict indices along which MPO tensors get contracted to one another.
+Elementary examples of such tensors $A$ are built from Clebsch-Gordan coefficients of a finite group $G$, which are invariant under the action of any of its generators.
+The MPO symmetries are thus labeled by group variables and can be fused together via group multiplication.
+More generally, we are interested in MPO symmetries with operators that are not necessarily invertible and whose properties are encoded into a fusion category.
+The tensors $A$ can then be thought of as generalized Clebsch-Gordan coefficients invariant under the action of such operators.

-The key insight of this paper is the following: Given a tensor $A$, we can often define another tensor $B$ related to $A$ via the existence of an MPO \emph{intertwiner}:
+A central insight of this paper is the following: Given a tensor $A$, we can often define another tensor $B$ related to $A$ via the existence of an MPO \emph{intertwiner}, which is {\it distinct} from an MPO symmetry, encoding the action of a duality:

-Crucially, tensors $B$ obtained in this way satisfy symmetry conditions of the form \eqref{eq:heuristics} with respect to MPOs whose properties are encoded into a fusion category that is similar---in a sense that is specified further---to that of the symmetry operators of $A$.
+Crucially, tensors $B$ obtained in this way satisfy symmetry conditions of the form \eqref{eq:heuristics} with respect to MPOs whose properties are encoded into a fusion category that is similar---in a sense to be specified below---to that of the symmetry operators of $A$.
 The Hamiltonian $\mathbb H_B$ built out of tensors $B$ is then dual to $\mathbb H_A$.
-In particular, the intertwining MPO can be used to construct a unitary transformation between $\mathbb H_A$ and $\mathbb H_B$, implying a relation between their spectra.
+In particular, the MPO intertwiner can be used to construct an isometry connecting $\mathbb H_A$ and $\mathbb H_B$, thus implying a relation between their spectra.